 With its winding walkways and grand old trees, Carl Schurz Park caters to sun worshippers as well as those seeking a shady retreat from the summer heat.

-Though his office is in Lower Manhattan, the mayor lives at East 88th Street and East End Avenue in Carl Schurz Park.
-Gracie Mansion, also called the “Little White House,” was renovated in 2002 and offers tours on Tuesdays.
+Though his office is in Lower Manhattan, the mayor lives at East 88th Street and East End Avenue in Gracie Mansion.
+Overflowing with stories, the “Little White House” as it’s sometimes called, celebrated its 75th anniversary in 2017.

 So, it’s not as sprawling as Central Park or as bohemian as some of downtown’s parks, but who cares?
 If you’re not a New Yorker, you’ll get an accurate portrayal of everyday life when you visit Carl Schurz Park.
 If you’re a New Yorker who’s never been to this Upper East Side gem, what are you waiting for?

-All photos by me, except the Gracie Mansion photo is from Eden Pictures via Flickr.
+Gracie Mansion photo by Eden Pictures via Flickr.